 The school will ensure a sufficient number of staff complete Managing Medicines in Schools training before they can administer medication to pupils.
 The school will also ensure that other staff who may occasionally need to administer a medicine are instructed and guided in the procedures adopted by the school by the person who has completed the Managing Medicines course.
-Staff given instruction by the Lead for Medicines MUST complete a competency test and achieve a score of 100% in order to administer medication.
+Staff given instruction by the Lead for Medicines MUST complete a competency test and achieve a score of 100% [HM35] in order to administer medication.
+Results are kept in the staff member's file.